IRS Information for Chapters

 What is the IRS 990-N e-Postcard?
 What is IRS Form 990-EZ?
 Which one do I fill out for my Chapter?

-As of 2008, every chapter of NOW is required to file annually with the IRS usually on May 15.
-Any chapter with income of less than $50,000 will be required to file IRS form 990-N online, which the IRS calls the “e-Postcard.”
-Chapters with $50,000 or more of annual revenue will have to file a 990-EZ form with the IRS.
+As of 2008, every chapter of NOW is required to file annually with the IRS.
+Any chapter with annual income of less than $50,000 is required to file the 990-N e-Postcard.
+Any chapter with $50,000 or more of annual revenue is required to file a 990-EZ form with the IRS.
+Your 990 is due every year by the 15th day of the 5th month after the close of your tax year.
+If your tax year runs January 1 – December 31, your 990 is due May 15 of the following year.
+You cannot file your 990 until after your tax year ends.

 What is an Employer Identification Number (“EIN”)?